 God gives comfort to give to others.

-We derive comfort from others who applied the principles of how to suffer previously.
+We derive comfort from others who have previously applied the principles of how to suffer.
 We can develop steadfast perseverance in our difficulties as well (2 Co 6:4).